Police Must Investigate Rape Properly & Failing To Do So Breaks The Law

 Supreme Court Worboys Case: Clear and Final Ruling – Police Must Investigate Rape Properly & Failing To Do So Break The Law

-Met Police & Home Office fail in bid to keep police immune from being held to account when there are serious failings in their investigations
+Met Police & Home Office fail in bid to keep police immune from being held to account when there are serious failings in their investigations.
+“Time’s Up on police and courts failing survivors of rape” say women’s groups.

 The End Violence Against Women Coalition (EVAW), NIA, Rape Crisis England & Wales and Southall Black Sisters (SBS) – four women’s groups who intervened in a Supreme Court case where the Met Police and Home Secretary tried to argue that the police cannot be held to account when they fail to investigate serious crimes adequately – are delighted at today’s (21 February) historic ruling by the Supreme Court which makes clear that the police must investigate rape properly to ensure human rights are protected.